-Jesus wants to reach certain people you have contact people in your with.
-There are home. neighbourhood, workplace, school, town, city, province, state, country that only you can reach in the specific way the Lord wants to reach them, because we are all unique.
-St. Faustina knew that the Lord wanted to bless souls through her: Eternal Love, You who enkindle a new life within me, a life of love and mercy.
-Support me with your grace, so that I may worthily answer your call, so that what You Yourself have intended to accomplish in through indeed souls miaht me. he accomplished" (1365).
+Jesus wants to reach certain people you have contact with.
+There are people in your home, neighbourhood, workplace, school, town, city, province, state, country that only you can reach in the specific way the Lord wants to reach them, because we are all unique.
+St. Faustina knew that the Lord wanted to bless souls through her: "O Eternal Love, You who enkindle a new life within me, a life of love and mercy.
+Support me with your grace, so that I may worthily answer your call, so that what You Yourself have intended to accomplish in souls through me, might indeed be accomplished" (1365).